adityadeole24/Deloitte-Challenge/README.md

 ## Overview

-The goal of this interactive web application is to take data from the end user and store it in the database.
+The goal of this web application is to take input data from the end user and store it in the database.
 The provided Cloudformation template automates the creation and entire deployment of this web application.
 The template includes following components:

 **Database components**